Florida Temporary Cash Assistance (TCA)

 1-866-762-2237

-How much do you get for TANF in Florida? #
+How do I get a one-time TANF payment in Florida? #

 If you need short-term help rather than long-term ongoing cash assistance, you may request for assistance through the Up-front Diversion program.